 Each sport has unique demands.
-Certain require greater strength, rugby, while others more flexibility, gymnastics.
+Certain sports require greater strength, rugby, while others more flexibility, gymnastics.

 As you take stock of your abilities and assess your training needs you may find you lack in certain areas.
-I am strong advocate for leveraging coaches, they can help identify weaknesses in your game and a strength coach or physio can help you develops them (if they aren’t tactical / skill based – which is of course better offered by the coach themselves).
+I am strong advocate for leveraging coaches, they can help identify weaknesses in your game and a strength coach or physio can help you develop them (this is of course skills that are not tactical / skill based – which is of course better offered by the coach themselves).

-I write primarily about strength training in my blog as it is an area I am comfortable coaching and for the sports I deal with it is often a nice adjunct to training the sport.
-However, it is not totally uncommon for someone in-need of flexibility training.
+I write primarily about strength training in my blog as it is an area I am comfortable coaching and for the sports I deal with it is often a nice adjunct to training in your sport.
+However, it is not uncommon for someone to need flexibility training.

 In a sport like rock climbing strength can be superseded by flexibility.
 If you can’t get the leg into position you can’t express your strength.
-A similar analogy for squash, if you don’t have the aerobic fitness to express your skill in the fourth and fifth game you need to work on fitness.
+A similar analogy could be used for squash using aerobic fitness.
+If you don’t have the aerobic fitness to express your skill in the fourth and fifth game you may need to work on fitness.

-I will use rock climbing as an example in this post.
-Before I make any recommendation of additional training methods I ensure people are simply putting in enough reps of their sport.
-I am hesitant to add more stretching if they simply aren’t climbing enough.
-If however the person is climbing enough, and would see greater benefits from adding a day of stretching over a fourth or fifth day of climbing we could consider a few things.
+I will use rock climbing as an example in this post but you could easily replace it with squash.
+When working with athletes I don’t make any recommendations of additional training before I ensure they are putting in enough reps of the sport itself.
+I am hesitant to add more stretching (or any adjunct) if they simply aren’t climbing enough.
+If however the person is climbing enough, and would see greater benefits from adding a day of stretching over a fourth or fifth day of climbing we would consider a few things.

 - What specific movements have been identified as limitations?

 - What joints and muscles are involved in this movement?